Sugarph/Fundamental-Programming-Concepts-Project/README.md

 - Special thanks to [pymyku](https://github.com/lazykern/pymyku) for the API wrapper.

 ## Disclaimer
 This project was created specifically for the Fundamental Programming Concepts subject.
-While it provides useful functionalities, it is not recommended for general use beyond the scope of this educational context.
+While it provides useful functionalities, it is not recommended for general use beyond the scope of a friends group or trusted individuals.